Thomas Brooke Jr.: Biography

-Thomas was dismissed from all offices by the Governor of Maryland, John Seymour, (1649–1709), in 1708 as a result of close Roman Catholic ties - his brothers were Jesuits and Col. Henry Darnall (1645–1711) was his stepfather-and for poor Council attendance, although his attendance had been very regular prior to Seymour's governorship.
-Brooke was reappointed to the same position after the colony reverted to proprietary control, and served from 1715-1722.
+Thomas was dismissed from all offices by the Governor of Maryland, John Seymour, in 1708 as a result of close Roman Catholic ties—his brothers were Jesuits and Col. Henry Darnall was his stepfather—and for poor Council attendance, although his attendance had been very regular prior to Seymour's governorship.
+Brooke was reappointed to the same position after the colony reverted to proprietary control, and served from 1715 to 1722.

 Governor of Maryland

 In 1720 he was elected President of the Council, and acting Governor of Maryland from the departure of Gov. John Hart until the arrival of Charles Calvert, 5th Baron Baltimore.
 He was replaced as governor by Captain Charles Calvert, cousin of Lord Baltimore, and a Calvert family loyalist.

 The reason for his second dismissal from the Council in 1722, is unclear.
 Unlike his parents and brothers, he was a member of the Church of England and reared his family in that faith.
 He was one of the first vestryman of St. Paul's Parish.

 Thomas resided at "Brookefield", his estate on Mattaponi Creek near the Patuxent River, which he inherited from his father.
 The land was formerly in Calvert County, but in 1696 became Prince George's County when it was formed.
 In addition to "Brookefield", Col. Brooke also laid out several other tracts of land in Calvert County including: "The Gore", laid out on June 10, 1680; "Brookes Chance", on July 13, 1680; "Addition to Brooke Chance", on June 10, 1685; "Hogg Pen", on June 12, 1685; "Addition to Brookefield", on March 29, 1688; "The Grove Landing", on July 10, 1688; "The Forrest", on Sep.
 5, 1694; "Dan" on September 6, 1694; "Brookes Discovery", on Dec.
 10, 1695; and "The Prospect", on Dec.
 11, 1695.
-At the time of his death on January 7, 1730 at "Brookefield", Thomas had amassed over 7,000 acres (28 km²) of land, in which a majority was heavily mortgaged.
+At the time of his death on January 7, 1731, at "Brookefield", Thomas had amassed over 7,000 acres (28 km2) of land, in which a majority was heavily mortgaged.
 His estate value was listed at 1,374 pounds, including proceeds of the sale of land, and 36 slaves.

-Marriages

-In about 1679 he married Anne Addison.
-He had by her four children, and she died in about 1684.

-Thomas married as his second wife, Barbara Dent (1676–1754).
-Barbara was born in 1676 in St. Mary's Co., Maryland, and died June 26, 1754 in Calvert Co., Maryland.

-Barbara was the daughter of Col. Thomas Dent Sr., Gent.
-(1630–1676) and Rebecca Wilkinson (1633–1726).